Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 Our choice for best Bunn coffee maker

-There is no denying that the Velocity models with their 10-cups-in-three-minutes speed are the best overall units.
-Each of them has pros and cons as described above, but it’s the Bunn GRB Velocity Brew that we choose as the overall winner because of its all-around performance.
+There is no denying that the Speed Brew models with their 10-cups-in-three-minutes speed are the best overall units.
+Each of them has pros and cons as described above, but it’s the Bunn Speed Brew Elite that we choose as the overall winner because of its all-around performance.

-That said, if you’re shopping for a company break room and don’t mind the slower brewing speed, you might want to give the industrial-strength Pourover commercial option a second look.
+So the Elite definitely has its fans.
+That said, if you’re shopping for a company break room, or you’re just a big coffee drinker with a big kitchen, you might want to give the industrial-strength VP17-1 a second look.